Last updated: Wednesday 6 January (closure of courses and facilities from 4 January on government instruction)

 Q – Is insurance cover provided by England Golf to members of affiliated golf clubs valid?

-A – As long as golf courses are legally open for play then current insurance cover remains valid.
+A – When golf courses are legally open for play then current insurance cover remains valid.

 PRACTICE FACILITIES/EQUIPMENT HIRE:

-Q – Can outdoor practice areas, nets and putting greens remain open?
+Q – Can outdoor practice areas, nets and putting greens remain open from 4 January?